 December 31: Italian fascist Benito Mussolini orders the suppression of opposition newspapers.

 In Germany, Adolf Hitler was sentenced to five years in prison for his involvement in Beer Hall Putsch.
-This was the Nazi Party’s attempt to seize the government by force, and Hitler had hoped that his nationalist revolution would spread to the German army, then bring down the goverment in Berlin.
+This was the Nazi Party’s attempt to seize the government by force, and Hitler had hoped that his nationalist revolution would spread to the German army, then bring down the government in Berlin.
 This was after the German government resumed making payments to Britain and France following their defeat in the First World War.

 Hitler spent nine months in Lansberg jail, where he spent his time writing his autobiography Mein Kampf.
 He was released early due to political pressure from Nazi Party supporters.
 Some people believe Hitler’s time in prison was crucial character building for him, and the main way he prepared himself to become Germany’s dictator.
 His autobiography helped him build his cult of personality and express his views, and he was able to assure himself of his character.